sensorlab/feature-store-energy/README.md

 ## What is a feature?

-Features fuel AI systems as we train machine learning models to make predictions for feature values that we have never seen before.

 A **feature** is a measurable property of some data sample.
 A feature can be, for instance, an image pixel, a word from a piece of text, a person's age, a coordinate emitted from a sensor, or an aggregate value like the average number of purchases within the last hour.
 In addition, features can be extracted directly from files and database tables or derived values computed from one or more data sources.

 ## What is a feature store?